Flight-Free-UK/flight_free_uk_website/source/posts/getting-creative-with-a-love-of-adventure.html.markdown

 I’ve not flown for more than three years, but in that time I feel like I’ve discovered more than during the nearly two decades of flying previously.
 It really did change my life but, much like with veganism, I understand it might not be so easy for others to do the same.

 My personal experience has taught me that we really don’t need to fly so much.
 In the UK we are blessed to be surrounded by awesome landscapes and opportunities that many of us overlook.
 Now is the time to embrace them because it’s our responsibility to look at our individual lifestyles and make choices which prioritise the environment.

+> ## "My personal experience has taught me that we really don’t need to fly so much"

 Whether it’s Vietnamese lakes, Indonesian corals or UK greenbelts, we’re damned lucky to have our natural world.
 It’s something which absolutely needs fighting to preserve, and I for one will be driving all my energy into doing exactly that.